 The observable effects of the galactic rotation were derived by the Dutch astronomer Jan H. Oort.
-Let us suppose the stars are moving in circular orbits about the galactic centre (Fig. 17.14).
+Let us suppose the stars are moving in circular orbits about subtracting the solar velocity from the velocity vectors in (a). (c) The radial components of the velocities with respect to the Sun.
+This component vanishes for stars on the same orbit as the Sun. (d) The tangential components of the velocities the galactic centre (Fig. 17.14).
 This approximation is acceptable for population I stars and gas.
 The star S, seen from the Sun \odot at galactic longitude l at distance r, has circular velocity V at a distance R from the centre.
 Similarly for the Sun the galactic radius and velocity are R_0 and V_0 .
 The relative radial velocity v_r of the star with respect to the Sun is the difference between the projections of the circular velocities on the line of sight: